MulongXie/UIED/README.md

 # UIED - UI element detection part of UI2CODE, detecting UI elements from UI screenshots or drawnings

->This project is still ongoing and this repo may be updated irregularly.
+>This project is still ongoing and this repo may be updated irregularly, I also implement a web app for this project in http://uied.online

 ## What is it?